-The Digestive Disease Institute receives more than 90,000 patient visits per year.
+The Digestive Disease and Surgery Institute receives more than 90,000 patient visits per year.
 Each of our patients has a unique story to tell, and we have recorded a few here.
 Please take the time to view our patient stories.

 Finally Achieving A Normal Life: A Letter From LaDonna Ashbrooks